 Yes.
-Both boneless and skinless chicken breast or thighs work to make cilantro lime chicken.
-Thighs are dark meat and more fatty and juicy.
-But because our marinade contains acid from lime juice, lots of flavor and we use proper cooking technique, chicken breasts will be just as juicy.
+You can make cilantro lime chicken thighs.
+Use boneless skinless chicken thighs, they are dark meat and more fatty and juicy.
+But because our marinade contains acid from lime juice, lots of flavor and we use proper cooking technique, lime cilantro chicken breasts will be just as juicy.

 What Goes Well with Cilantro Lime Chicken?